afearbm/new-relic-plugins/mysql/README.md

 **New Relic Requirements**

-- A New Relic account.
-Sign up for a free account [here](http://newrelic.com)
+- A New Relic account (Sign up for a free account [here](http://newrelic.com).)

 **MySQL Plugin Requirements**
 - **MySQL and Maria DB versions.** The plugin is compatible with MySQL versions 5.6 & 5.7 and MariaDB versions 10.0 and 10.1.
-- **A Blue Medora License.** A trial license will ship with the plugin.
-This license will remain effective for the duration of the Blue Medora beta trial period.
+- **A Blue Medora License.** A trial license will ship with the plugin that is valid until September 13, 2016.
+To obtain a production license or get pricing information for the plugin, contact sales@bluemedora.com.

 ----